In this week’s blog post, we will explore an idea that is gaining some traction in the United States: term limits for members of Congress.

 The prevalence of career legislators has led some to question whether or not the absence of term limits in the House and Senate is at odds with Congress’ role as a truly representative body.
 Besides, we’ve limited the terms of presidents, so why not do the same for members of Congress?

-The biggest obstacle to term-limiting members of Congress is the Constitution itself.
+The biggest obstacle to implementing Congressional term limits is the Constitution itself.
 The only term limit that has been imposed has been on the presidency through the 22nd Amendment.
 Therefore, a precedent has been established that another amendment would be required to impose term limits on representatives and/or senators.
 The process of passing a constitutional amendment is arduous to say the least, but the most fundamental obstacle would be that Congress itself has to approve it.
 In a legislature dominated by career legislators, it is unlikely they would vote to limit themselves.

 Amendments Aside, What Are the Arguments?